-Why Try The City Sightseeing Florence Tour?
+About The City Sightseeing Florence Tour:

 As you travel not only will you get to enjoy perfect views of timeless historical landmarks, but your 8-language audio guide will provide insights into specific events, popular legends, local culture and more.
 All buses have wheelchair friendly access and free Wi-Fi.

 You won't miss a single aspect of Florence's timeless urban landscape on the City Sightseeing bus tour.
-Every Renaissance treasure, panoramic overlook, art galley and shopping hotspot is covered by its highly interlinked 3-line tour route.
+Every Renaissance treasure, panoramic overlook, art galley and shopping hotspot is covered by its highly interlinked 2-line tour route.
 At any time you can hop-off and conduct your own explorations on foot.
 This is necessary in most city centre areas, where the ancient cobbled streets do not accommodate large modern vehicles.

 By venturing south towards the Arno River and Ponte Vecchio you'll reach three of the city's most famous attractions: Palazzo Vecchio, the Uffizi Gallery and the Museo Nazionale del Bargello.
 Alongside the Cathedral, Palazzo Vecchio is an instantly recognisable Florentine landmark.
 This town hall building was at one time a medieval fortress constructed atop an ancient Roman theatre.
 In later years it served as the official residence of the Medici family, Florence's ruling political dynasty from the early 15th-18th century.
 Various parts of the Palazzo Vecchio such as its museum and tower are open to the public throughout the year.